 Barger’s experience is common for older adults who never received an ADHD diagnosis in childhood, but whose symptoms have been there the whole time.

 Lack of research

 “Many physicians either ‘don’t believe’ that a sixty-something or seventy-something could have ADHD, or simply are not experienced enough to be comfortable prescribing stimulants to older adults, given the likelihood of more complex health concerns,” writes Kathleen Nadeau, PhD.
-She has spent years more than thirty years diagnosing and treating ADHD.
-Dr. Nadeau is the founder of the Chesapeake ADHD Center of Maryland and author of Still Distracted After All These Years: Help and Support for Older Adults with ADHD (Hachette, 2022).
+Dr. Nadeau has spent years more than thirty years diagnosing and treating ADHD.
+She is the founder of the Chesapeake ADHD Center of Maryland and author of Still Distracted After All These Years: Help and Support for Older Adults with ADHD (Hachette, 2022).

 Dr. Nadeau says some signs of ADHD in older adults include challenges with executive functioning including poor working memory, forgetfulness, problems with time management, organization, and procrastination.
 What complicates an ADHD diagnosis in this age group is determining if symptoms are related to age or ADHD.

 David W. Goodman, MD, is assistant professor of psychiatry and behavioral sciences at the Johns Hopkins University School of Medicine and director of the Adult Attention Deficit Disorder Center of Maryland.
 He has worked with adults in all stages of life.

 “As we age, we will notice some forgetfulness, difficulty in recalling information quickly, losing a train of thought, and getting distracted,” says Dr. Goodman.
 “What distinguishes this from ADHD is the fact that the symptoms started much later in life and not in childhood.”